-Business Elective: Any Management (MA) or Logistics (LO) course for which the student meets all prerequisites.
+Business Elective: Any Management (MA) or Logistics (LO) course, not required by the student's major, for which the student meets all prerequisites.

 Social Science Elective: Any social science course not specifically required in the student's major and for which the student meets all prerequisites.